 The leg and thigh portion of the chicken is one of the most economical buys when purchasing chicken.
+When you learn to cook the first step is knowing what to buy.
 It also gives a very good flavor to the broth when adding dumplings or rice.
 Rice is a very economical purchase and dumplings are very cheap to make.
 Either rice or dumplings makes a very good meal.

 Boil chicken covered with water.
 Add chopped carrot, chopped celery, onion, parsley, garlic or just salt and pepper to season.
 Use whatever you have.
 When chicken is done, remove it to a platter and add 1 cup of rice for each 2 cups of broth.
 Cook until rice is tender and serve with the chicken.